About the WHO Global Malaria Programme

 The Global Malaria Programme works closely with all major partners in the global malaria community: with endemic country governments and regulatory authorities, United Nations agencies, inter-governmental organizations, private-public partnerships and campaign groups.
 The department also participates in all major inter-agency task forces, and in multi-partner and multisectoral initiatives on malaria.

 The Global Malaria Programme is led by Dr Pedro L. Alonso.
-The department is housed in WHO's Communicable Diseases cluster, led by Assistant Director-General Dr Ren Minghui.
+The department is housed in WHO's Division of Universal Health Coverage/Communicable and Noncommunicable Diseases, led by Assistant Director-General Dr Ren Minghui.

 - Drug Efficacy and Response, Dr Pascal Ringwald

 - Elimination, Dr Kim Lindblade